microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ## Summary

-This How-to Guide explains=ed how to configure settings for the Medical Imaging Server for DICOM after deployment.
+This How-to Guide explained how to configure settings for the Medical Imaging Server for DICOM after deployment.
 Once your Medical Imaging Server for DICOM is deployed and configured, you can [Use Medical Imaging Server for DICOM APIs](../tutorials/use-the-medical-imaging-server-apis.md).